2003–04 Arsenal F.C. season: Football League Cup

 The Football League Cup is a cup competition open to clubs in the Premier League and Football League.
 Like the FA Cup it is played on a knockout basis, with the exception of the semi-finals, which are contested over a two-legged tie.
 Wenger's tenure at Arsenal has seen him use the competition to field younger and lesser known players, something he and Ferguson were initially criticised for in 1997.
 While Ferguson felt it was an unwanted distraction at the time, Wenger said: "If the competition wants to survive it must offer the incentive of a European place."
 The winners of the League Cup in the 2003–04 season earnt entry into the UEFA Cup, unless they qualified for the UEFA Champions League through their league position.
 League Cup matches are subject to change in the event of games being selected for television coverage, inclement weather and potential competition clashes.
 All rounds up until the final are played in midweek.

 Arsenal entered the League Cup in the third round and were drawn at home to Rotherham United.
-Wenger handed midfielder Cesc Fàbregas his debut at 16 years and 177 days; as of 2016 is still the youngest player to turn out for the club.
+Wenger handed midfielder Cesc Fàbregas his debut at 16 years and 177 days.
 Arsenal led from the 11th minute through an Aliadière goal, but conceded an equaliser late on which forced extra time.
 Rotherham goalkeeper Mike Pollitt was sent off for handling the ball outside his penalty area; his substitute Gary Montgomery denied Wiltord from scoring the winner.
 As there were no further goals, the match was decided on penalties which Arsenal won 9–8 in the shootout.
 Fellow divisional opponents Wolverhampton Wanderers were defeated 5–1 by Arsenal in the fourth round; Vieira, absent through injury in September and October, made his first team return and played the full match.

 In the fifth round, Arsenal travelled to The Hawthorns to play West Bromwich Albion.
 Wenger added experience to the side to complement youth, with Parlour, Edu, Kanu and Keown all featuring.
 Arsenal took the lead in the 25th minute through Kanu.
 Lauren's cross from the right-hand side deflected in the direction of the striker.
 His header was saved by goalkeeper Russell Hoult, who was unable to deny Kanu shooting the rebounded ball into the net.
 Aliadière scored Arsenal's second goal of the match following Hoult's poor clearance.

 Arsenal exited the competition in the semi-finals against Middlesbrough.
 At Highbury, the setting for the first leg, Juninho scored the only goal of the tie.
 Arsenal's task of progressing was made more difficult after Keown was sent off in the second leg and Boudewijn Zenden doubled Middlesbrough's aggregate scoreline.
 Though Edu equalised for Arsenal on the night, Reyes' own goal earnt Middlesbrough the win.
 Wenger opined of the result: "I don't think we deserved to lose; even when we were down to 10 men we were running the game."